bifbof/prog4eng_testrunner/README.md

 - _pass_, everything works as intended (correct output or expected error)
 - _fail_, does not succeed (wrong output or did not raise an error)
-- _error_, raised an unexpected error
+- _error_, raises an unexpected error
-- _timeout_, took longer than expected
+- _timeout_, takes longer than expected

 The following *constants* can be modified
 - `TIMEOUT_TRESH`, time until test times out